Raising vital funds for life saving research into Ewing sarcoma

 In memory of our beautiful Jordon we would like to support two charities - the Bone Cancer Research Trust and Reach.
 All funds raised in Jordon’s memory will be split between these two wonderful organisations with 80% donated to BCRT to research this rare disease (Ewing sarcoma) and 20% to Reach to help children with upper limb differences.

 We would like to raise at least £50,000 and welcome support from friends, family, strangers and organisations to help us achieve this target, to make Jordon proud and not let Jordon’s loss be for nothing.
 As well as raising funds to support these fantastic organisations, we’re also aiming to raise vital awareness.

 Supporting Jordon's Fund

 We have set up a Virgin Money Giving Page to co-ordinate all fundraising activities.
 All donations and support will be received with great thanks and appreciation and we welcome any ideas to help us achieve our mission.
-Thank you so much for taking the time to read Jordon’s story and if you would like to get in touch direct please email Jayne Wilson at email@example.com.
+Thank you so much for taking the time to read Jordon’s story and if you would like to get in touch directly please email Jayne Wilson at firstname.lastname@example.org.

 We thank you and appreciate you taking the time to read Jordon's Story

 Text BCRT JORDON to 70800 to donate £5

 *Text donation costs the donation amount + standard network rate.
 The Jordon Wilson Tribute Fund will receive 100% of your donation.